 Haha, you’re not the first to ask.
-With digital coding, a Creative Coder translates digital designs into responsive and interactive digital platforms like websites and apps.
-We kick off new projects with a digital strategy session before we set up the sitemap, functional requirements and wireframes.
-When that’s clear we start with the UI (visual) design.
+With digital coding a Front-End Developer like me translates digital designs into interactive digital platforms like websites and apps.
+We start new projects with a digital or web strategy session before we set up the sitemap, functional requirements and wireframes.
+When that’s clear we start with the UI (user interface) design.
 Here our designers give the web design colour, and esthetical nuances and define the final interactions.
 Before I kick off our design team creates prototypes of the website.
 They then get tested by the selected target groups.
 Finally, it’s showtime to turn the designs into tangible products.
 As a Creative Coder, I want to make sure each element of the website or app looks good on its own.
 In every browser and on all devices.
 At Mandelo we work pixel perfect.
 Another important thing is to make sure the codes are clean and lean so other Creative Coders can work with them as well.

 For the GZB case, you developed an interactive 3D world globe.
 Stunning, but how did you do that?

 Do you think developers should consider working at a branding agency?